consensus-shipyard/ipc/specs/upgrades.md

 New replacement facet (SubnetActorCheckpointingFacet) deployed.
 ```

-If you run the `make upgrade-sa-diamond` command again, you should see no output which would also confirm that the upgrade has succeeded.
+If you run the `make upgrade-sa-diamond` command again, you should see no output as the script skips upgrading the contract if its bytecode is the same to the one on-chain.

+## Upgrading the Gateway actor

+TODO

+## Upgrading the Subnet Registry actor

+TODO

 # Fendermint upgrades